 In all-stock or mixed consideration transactions, there are inherent risks on both sides that the agreed upon value may vary, sometimes substantially, between the signing and closing of the transaction as a result of changes in the price of the purchaser's stock.
 Such risks must be dealt with (or at least considered) in the pricing mechanism chosen for the transaction.
 The purchaser and the target must select between a "fixed ratio" deal (the number of purchaser's shares to be exchanged for target's shares does not change) and a "fixed value" deal (the number of purchaser's shares to be exchanged for target's shares fluctuates inversely with price movement in purchaser's shares in order to maintain a fixed value).
-Empirically, the attached charts show that, at least among the largest transactions, the vast majority of deals announced over the last nine years have utilized a fixed ratio as opposed to a fixed value structure.
+Empirically, the attached charts show that, at least among the largest transactions, the vast majority of deals announced over the last nine years have utilized a fixed ratio as opposed to a fixed value structure (with a slight resurgence in fixed value transactions in 2014).
 In part, the predominance of fixed ratio deals can be attributed to the emphasis on ownership split that is typical in larger transactions, but the paucity of fixed value deals may also reflect the fact that in the stable, consistently rising bull market prior to the meltdown of 2008 target companies may have been happy to trade market risk for a more aggressive valuation.
-However, in the context of structuring a transaction that uses stock as consideration, a volatile market can be anathema to deal-making because in addition to the fundamental guestion of value, it accentuates the inherent tension between a seller's desire for certainty of value and a purchaser's desire to eliminate the risk of an unknown dilutive effect of a possible unexpected additional shares of the acquiring corporation, to decrease the amount of money or other property to be delivered to the target's shareholders or a combination of the foregoing.
+However, in the context of structuring a transaction that uses stock as consideration, a volatile market can be anothema to deal-making because in addition to the fundamental question of value, it accentuates the inherent tension between a seller's desire for certainty of value and a purchaser's desire to eliminate the risk of an unknown dilutive effect of a possible unexpected decline in its share price by fixing its potential stock issuance at signing.
+In practice, in an uncertain market the deals in which stock consideration would be particularly exposed to market swings are far less likely to emerge from the boardroom in the first place.
+Instead, as the transactions announced in the latter half of 2008 and 2009 listed in Annexes E and F, respectively, demonstrate, the transactions that can get done in a challenging environment are overwhelmingly between companies in similar, relatively stable industries (pharmaceuticals, energy, transportation, consumer goods, etc.), where the relative price movements of the two companies' stocks are likely to be tied to the same market forces.
+The following discussion highlights certain strategies to bridge this gap and help ensure that the bargain the parties made at signing is the same one they receive at closing.